joshydavid/information-security-study-notes/resources/cryptography.md

 ## Explain the concept of least privilege and why it’s important in information security

-The principle of least privilege means granting users and systems only the minimum level of access needed for them to complete their tasks, this minimises the risk of accidental or malicious damage to sensitive information
+The principle of least privilege means granting users and systems only the minimum level of access needed for them to complete their tasks, this minimizes the risk of accidental or malicious damage to sensitive information

 ## What is multi-factor authentication (MFA) and why is it important?